 The optical fibre transfers light from the telescope to the spectrometer.

 The motor controls the angle of the telescope.
-It moves the telescope certain steps according to the command from the embedded PC.
+It moves the telescope certain steps according to a command from the embedded PC.

 The GPS receiver records the position of the system and gives out the universal standard time.